skharel/dynamodb-playground/README.md

        node 3.2_ReadItem.js
    ```

+   All the API calls are commented out in the bottom of the file; uncomment the one you want to see in action

    Things to Note:

    - **API:** uses _get_, _query_, _scan_, API call from `new AWS.DynamoDB.DocumentClient()`
    - Read (notes.md)[./notes.md]
+   - Note: It is possible to scan top level list object and example is included.
+For example, querying by actors in our data model ([see README.md](./README.md) for the model.
+However, I haven't figured out a way to scan nested array.
+For example by directors which is inside info object)
+   - **TODO** figure out scan/query by nested object